Graylog2/documentation/pages/collector_sidecar.rst

 we will add the packages to the DEB and YUM online repositories.
 To get the Sidecar working `Download a package <https://github.com/Graylog2/collector-sidecar/releases>`_ and install it on the target system.

-All following commands should be executed on the **remote machine** where you want to collector log data from.
+All following commands should be executed on the **remote machine** where you want to collect log data from.

 Beats backend
 -------------